Key takeaways:

 Healthcare Setting

-No other factor affects healthcare cost more than where you have your CT scan.
+No other factor affects healthcare costs more than where you have your CT scan.
 Here are the national average costs for a CT at the three most common types of facilities:

 Payment Methods